 This time I bombed right past them all – though I should have stopped at Sugar Beach for a beautiful view of the umbrellas and of the downtown area from the east.
 I headed right for the junction of the Lower Don Trail with the one which runs on the north side of Lakeshore Blvd. all the way to the Beach(es).
 The pic below shows the new art on the pillars of the expressway – still fresh enough for taggers not to have ruined it with their mundane scrawls.

 As I cycled up the Don Trail, I left it for a few minutes to visit Corktown Common’s Pavilion Terrace.
 It is a high plateau overlooking the neighbourhood and provides a great view of downtown.

 The entire neighbourhood was created to serve as the temporary housing for the Pan-American Games athletes in the summer of 2015 before being turned into mixed-income housing.
 By all accounts it has been an urban planning success story – and it looks great.

 The Lower Don multi-use trail runs along the west side of the Don River all the way up to the Riverdale footbridge that I use to access the path from Broadview.
 In the photo below it is hidden by the swath of tree cover on the right-hand side.

 To no surprise, my ride back from Port Credit took a bit longer and was less intense than the ride there –

 I would take the next day – usually a one-hour workout with weights at the gym – off!

 A map of the Waterfront Trail – the Hamilton to Toronto section – can be found at the Waterfront Trail website.
 (See here for the pdf file.)
-In years past I have followed the trail all the way from Niagara-On-the-Lake to the Quebec border; it provides an almost-traffic-free way of bicycling along the shore of Lake Ontario.
-This website can get you started.
+In years past I have followed the trail all the way from Niagara-On-the-Lake to the Quebec border; it provides an almost-traffic-free bicycling route along the shore of Lake Ontario.